 1. General rules governing the Prize Competition

-b) It is free to participate and no fees or other costs will be charged to the Participants.
+b) Participation is free of charge, and no fees or other costs will be charged to the Participants.

 d) Competition Entries can be submitted in English, Mandarin, Spanish, Russian, Arabic, and French.
 Competition Entries in any other language will not be accepted.

 e) Multiple Competition Entries from the same Participant are acceptable as long as they all address the format of the Competition Entries as set out in section 2 below.

 f) Participants can submit Competition Entries from 1 April 2017 until 30 September 2017.
 No Competition Entries will be accepted after 30 September 2017.

 g) The Competition Entries will be reviewed and assessed in accordance with section 3 below.